 I do not regret moving to Folkestone.
 I love it, especially in the summer and it really is blissful when sat on the beach in the good weather - honestly feels like being on holiday where I live.

-That said, as I have noted, I have found some challenges but these are related entirely to the nature of the art work I do (i doubt they would be the same for other artists working in a less fragile medium) and the difficulties of trying to maintain an artwork presence in London without a car (i// know, LEARN TO DRIVE!!!) whilst also running a gallery (I can't be working in my shop and at art exhibitions at the same time, so this is something I need to improve) and moreover, the complete change in my lifestyle from a well paid part time corporate job (that also gave me a lot of self worth in terms of expertise and achievement) to a very sporadic and low income that is a fraction of what I used to earn - none of that is to do with Folkestone the place or the people though.
+That said, as I have noted, I have found some challenges but these are related entirely to the nature of the art work I do (i doubt they would be the same for other artists working in a less fragile medium) and the difficulties of trying to maintain an artwork presence in London without a car (i know, LEARN TO DRIVE!!!) whilst also running a gallery (I can't be working in my shop and at art exhibitions at the same time, so this is something I need to improve) and moreover, the complete change in my lifestyle from a part time corporate job to a very sporadic and much lower income in art world - none of that is to do with Folkestone the place or the people though.
 Also, I moved on my own - not with family or a partner - and so that brings its own challenges (despite my protestations of independence!) and I do of course miss seeing a lot of my friends in London (though popping up and seeing them would be much easier if i wasn't working every weekend, so again it is my personal work circumstances that cause this).

 It remains to be seen how Brexit impacts the town, given proximity to Dover.

 Dogs: there are lots of ace places to exercise dogs and many people have dogs down here!

 Kids: I don't have any children but understand that there are good schools around, including grammar options.